-Google and Ubiquiti both offer incredibly compelling mesh Wi-Fi systems with their own sets of strengths, but there's also plenty that these devices have in common.
+Google and Ubiquiti both offer incredibly compelling mesh Wi-Fi systems with their own sets of strengths, but there's also plenty these devices have in common.
 Neither of them is cheap, for one, with the base router itself retailing for about $150 on either side.
-Both systems are also incredibly versatile and can scale to incredible lengths with the addition of mesh points throughout your residence, all requiring little to no configuration on your part.
+Both systems are also incredibly versatile and can be easily scaled out with the addition of mesh points throughout your residence, all requiring no configuration on your part.
 So, which one is better for you?
 Let's break it down.

 Google and Ubiquiti recognize that most users are not going to want to log into their computers, navigate to some obscure IP address or hostname, and run through tons of configuration with their routers.
-Instead, both companies provide an app that makes configuration almost thought-free and, in most circumstances, both of these systems are as plug-and-play as you get.
+Instead, both companies provide an app that makes configuration easy.

-But each device's base package will cover the vast majority of all residences throughout the world, and Google Nest offers the least expensive way to cover 3,800sqft with its router + point package, which retails for $269.
-On the flip side, Ubiquiti's base package with two mesh points covers a far greater range; up to 10,000sqft with just the router and two included mesh point.
-This retails for $339.
+Each company's base package will offer Wi-Fi coverage throughout the vast majority of all residences, but Nest Wifi offers the least expensive way to cover 3,800 square feet with its router + point package, which retails for $289.
+For only 25% more, however, Ubiquiti's base package with two mesh points covers a far greater range — up to 10,000 square feet of Wi-Fi coverage.
+This retails for $349.
 Neither device supports the new Wi-Fi 6 standard, so you'll need to look elsewhere if this is an essential feature to you.

-There are also big feature differences to be considered between the two.
-Already have a bunch of Google Nest devices in your home?
-Nest Wifi might be a better buy then, as the deep integration with the Google Home app and Google Assistant mean that you can turn off Wi-Fi to your kids' devices at dinner time by just asking Google.
+There are also big feature differences to be considered.
+Do you already have a bunch of Google Nest devices in your home?
+Nest Wifi might be a better buy then, as the deep integration with Google Home and Google Assistant mean that you can turn off Wi-Fi to your kids' devices at dinner time by just asking Google.